ConfusedVorlon/HSTestingBackchannel/README.md

 HSTestingBackchannel gives you a simple method to send messages from your UITesting tests directly to your running app in the form of notifications.

+##Installation

+Install with CocoaPods

+    pod 'HSTestingBackchannel', '~> 0.0'

+or download the class and add it to your project.

 ##Usage

  1. use a prefix file and